-In this tutorial, you will learn how to show duplicates in Excel.
-We are going to have a close look at different methods to shade duplicate cells, entire rows, or consecutive dupes using conditional formatting.
-Also, you will see how to highlight duplicates with different colors using a specialized tool.
+In this tutorial, you will learn how to automatically highlight duplicates in Excel once something has been typed.
+We are going to have a close look at how to shade duplicate cells, entire rows, or consecutive dupes using conditional formatting and a special tool.

-Last week, we explored different ways to identify duplicates in Excel.
-Undoubtedly, the duplicate formulas are very useful, but highlighting duplicate entries with a defined color could make data analysis even easier.
+Last week, we explored different ways to identify duplicates in Excel with formulas.
+Undoubtedly, those solutions are very useful, but highlighting duplicate entries in a certain color could make data analysis even easier.

 The fastest way to find and highlight duplicates in Excel is using conditional formatting.
-The biggest advantage of this method is that it not only shows you the existing dupes, but detects and colors new duplicates as you input, edit or overwrite your data.
+The biggest advantage of this method is that it not only shows dupes in the existing data but automatically checks new data for duplicates right when you enter it in a worksheet.

-For starters, in all Excel versions, there is a predefined rule for highlighting duplicate cells.
-To use this rule in your worksheets, perform the following steps:
+In all Excel versions, there is a predefined rule for highlighting duplicate cells.
+To apply this rule in your worksheets, perform the following steps:

 Tip.
 To highlight unique values, select Unique in the left-hand box.